mikesperber/haskell-effects-tutorial/README.md

 - click on the "View" item, select "Command Palette", type "containers", select "Remote - Containers: Open Folder in Container"
 - select this folder
+- it should say that it's building a docker image; this can take a while (possibly an hour or more, 20mins on my machine)

 ## If you run into problems